 If you have ever tried to use an Xbox controller with the Raspberry Pi, you will find very quickly that they do not work correctly right out of the box.
 In fact to get them working you will be required to install a special driver.
 With the newer Xbox One controllers...read more

 In this guide, we will be showing you various ways on how to backup your Raspberry Pi and also how to restore it.
-Backing up is a crucial task that you should be doing often, especially if you make many changes or are storing data on it.
-One thing to note is that some...read more
+Backing up is a crucial task that you should often be doing, especially if you make a lot of changes or are storing data on it.
+One thing to note is that...read more

 In this guide, I will take you through the steps on how to install Raspbian for the Raspberry Pi.
 It’s a straightforward process and is perfect for anyone looking to install a clean version of the operating system.
 This method differs to the NOOBs installation guide...read more